imperialwicket/imperialwicket.com/content/post/install-spinnaker-on-ubuntu-16.04-in-aws.md

 I had success with an r4.large; an m5.xlarge or maybe m5.large should also work well.
 In the interest of not troubleshooting memory issues I would use something with at least 8GB of RAM.

-1. Got to the aws [EC2 instance launch wizard](https://us-west-2.console.aws.amazon.com/ec2/v2/home?region=us-west-2#LaunchInstanceWizard:)
+1. Go to the aws [EC2 instance launch wizard](https://us-west-2.console.aws.amazon.com/ec2/v2/home?region=us-west-2#LaunchInstanceWizard:)
 1. Launch an Ubuntu Server 16.04 LTS (HVM) instance (ami-4e79ed36 at time of writing)
 1. Choose instance type m5.xlarge (or your desired alternative)
 1. Launch into the spin-demo configured vpc/subnet (Not necessary, but simplifies things)